waxxio/waxx/README.md

 You can call any method in the whole system from the console using `waxx console`.
 Passing in the same variables to a function will always return the same result.
 Waxx does have `x.res.out` variable, which is appended to with `x << "text"`, that is passed into each method and any method can append to the response body or set response headers.
-So it is not truly functional because this is considered a side effect.
+So it is not truly functional because this is a side effect.
 My opinion is that when you are building a response, then copying the response on every method is a waste of resources.
 So it does have this side effect by design.